thepetk/chatbot-test-chart-repo/charts/ai-software-templates/chatbot/README.md

 ### Install using Helm

-In order to install Chatbot AI Sample Helm chart using helm directly, you can run:
+To install the Chatbot AI Sample Helm chart using Helm directly, you can run:

 ```
 helm upgrade --install <release-name> --namespace <release-namespace> .